 Food aid bags/packaged products should not be treated with insecticides that leave a residue (USAID's CRG prohibits use of residual products in or around bags and recommends their use only in empty warehouses.)
 This alternative involves pyrethroid and organophosphate/N-methyl carbamate applications to floors, interior and exterior walls of empty warehouses, along aisles among bag stacks, in empty surfaces of containers and also involves fogging.
+(Compliance requirements of the PEA Tools require that warehouse be empty during applications).
 Arthur and Peckman (2006) review factors influencing effectiveness of insecticides applied to surfaces.